 Protecting the public interest: Queensland Ombudsman

+Our operations are subject to regular scrutiny from external oversight bodies.
 The Queensland Ombudsman, being accountable to Parliament rather than the government of the day, plays a pivotal role in public agencies making fair and accountable decisions – a key element of open and transparent public administration.
-The Ombudsman has powers and authorities outlined within the Ombudsman Act 2001 to: investigate administrative actions of agencies; and improve quality of decision making and administrative practice in agencies.
+The Ombudsman has powers and authorities outlined within the Ombudsman Act 2001 to investigate administrative actions of agencies and improve quality of decision making and administrative practice in agencies.
 The Ombudsman also has oversight of the Public Interest Disclosure Act 2010.

-TMR ensures the Director-General’s responsibilities under both the Ombudsman Act 2001 and the Public Interest Disclosure Act 2010 are executed diligently to ensure the department’s administrative processes are of a high standard and open to scrutiny.
-TMR are conducting an assessment of all incoming corruption or serious misconduct complaints to determine whether the complainant is a Public Interest Discloser (PID) as per the criteria outlined in the Public Interest Disclosure Act 2010.
-The PID will then be supported throughout the process and protected from any reprisal action that may be taken against them, yet not at the expense of fettering the subject officer’s right to procedural fairness and natural justice.
+The department ensures the Director-General's responsibilities under both the Ombudsman Act 2001 and the Public Interest Disclosure Act 2010 are executed diligently to ensure the department’s administrative processes are of a high standard and open to scrutiny.
+The department will conduct an assessment of all incoming corruption or serious misconduct complaints to determine whether the complainant is a Public Interest Discloser (PID) as per the criteria outlined in the Public Interest Disclosure Act 2010.
+The PID will then be supported throughout the process and protected from any reprisal action that may be taken against them.

 The department continues to be committed to providing the community with open and transparent access to information about our services and activities, including under our statutory obligations under the Right to Information Act 2009 (the RTI Act) and the Information Privacy Act 2009 (the IP Act).

 The department’s website contains various publications and pages detailing services and business operations.
 Applications for documents not containing an applicant’s personal information are processed under the RTI Act, and requests for documents for an applicant’s personal information being processed under the IP Act.